-The Message Instructions used to send data to the 7264 module have an error register that can be used to obtain diagnostic information from the module.
+The Message Instructions used to send data to the 7262 module have an error register that can be used to obtain diagnostic information from the module.
 This register's address is user\tag.exerr.
-The following table shows the values that will be displayed in this register if the data sent to the 7264 module is not valid.
+The following table shows the values that will be displayed in this register if the data sent to the 7262 module is not valid.

-Extended Error Codes 1 = Configuration Bits Word Format Error (reserved bits not equal to 0) 2 = Starting MS Bit Position outside the range of 1 to 32 3 = Number of Data Bits outside the range of 1 to 32 4 = Number of Clock Bits outside the range of 1 to 32 5 = (Starting MS Bit Position + Number of Data Bits - 1) > Number of Clock Bits 6 = Multiplier outside the range of 1 to 32767 7 = Divisor outside the value range 1 to 32767 8 = Multiplier > Divisor 10 = Channel not used (This will be displayed as 16#0000_000a)
+Extended Error Codes 1 = Configuration Bits Word Format Error • Reserved bits not equal to 0 • Using one of the three reserved clock frequency patterns 2 = Starting MS Bit Position outside the range of 1 to 32 3 = Number of Data Bits outside the range of 1 to 32 4 = Number of Clock Bits outside the range of 1 to 32 5 = (Starting MS Bit Position + Number of Data Bits - 1) > Number of Clock Bits 6 = Multiplier outside the range of 1 to 32767 7 = Divisor outside the value range 1 to 32767 8 = Multiplier > Divisor $10 =$ Channel not used (This will be displayed as 16#0000_000A)

-- These error codes are only valid when register address user\tag.err is equal to 9. - The Message Instructions Error bit and the Extended Error Code can only be cleared by sending valid data to the 7264 module.
+- These error codes are only valid when register address user\tag.err is equal to 9. - The Message Instructions Error bit and the Extended Error Code can only be cleared by sending valid data to the 7262 module.